vectordotdev/log-event-json-schema/README.md

 <details><summary><strong>2.
 HTTP Server Request Event</strong></summary><p>

-Am event that represents an incoming HTTP request to your application's HTTP server:
+An event that represents an incoming HTTP request to your application's HTTP server:

 ```javascript
 {